fffaded/SIEGuardian-Dataset/README.md

 **NSFW Dataset**

 The NSFW dataset consists of 65,000 pornographic images and 37,000 normal images.
-Pornographic images were collected from legitimate websites, while non-pornographic images were collected through search engines such as baidu and bing. **This dataset is used for research purposes only. **
+Pornographic images were collected from legitimate websites, while non-pornographic images were collected through search engines such as baidu and bing. **This dataset is used for research purposes only.**.

 Due to **copyright and regional legal** constraints, we are unable to provide the dataset directly.
 All requests for the NSFW dataset must be submitted to David Smith at [fffaded@163.com]()。